 About the Jam’n Java Open Mic

-The Jam’n Java Open Mic, now in it’s eighth year, was established to provide a free, live music venue for the Arlington community and a supportive environment for area performers.
+The Jam’n Java Open Mic, now in it’s thirteenth year, was established to provide a free, live music venue for the Arlington community and a supportive environment for area performers.

 Performers range from individuals simply wishing to share their music with others to aspiring local performers looking for a venue to try out new material and polish their performance skills.
 Performers as diverse and as influential as Bob Dylan and Lady Gaga got their start and honed their skills playing at open mics such as this.

-The coffeehouse format provides a relaxing setting to see and listen to performers close up.
+The backroom of Donut Villa Brunch Club and Bar provides a relaxing setting to see and listen to performers close up.
 And who knows, you might be listening to the super star of tomorrow!

-A special thank you to the management and staff of Kickstand Cafe who have generously made their facility available to us and have extended their hours of operation to make this open mic possible.
+A special thank you to the management and staff of Donut Villa Brunch Club and Bar who have generously made their facility available to us.

 In addition to co-hosting the Jam’n Java Open Mic, he continues to